More on traversable wormholes sustained by an extra spatial dimension: Introduction

+Here $dl^2$ can take on the more general form $A(x^{\gamma}, l)dl^2$.
+To emphasize the dependence of the metric coefficients on $l$, we will employ the following line element for a wormhole based on an extension of Eq. (\ref{E:L2}):

+(To make our results as general as possible, we also assume that $\mu$ may be time dependent.)

-Before continuing with a solution, we need to recall the basic properties of Morris-Thorne wormholes \cite{MT88}.
-Such wormholes may be described by the static and spherically symmetric line element
+Before continuing, let us recall the basic properties of a Morris-Thorne wormhole.
+Letting $e^{2\lambda(r,l)}= 1-b(r,l)/r$, the line element becomes

-again using units in which $c=G=1$.
-Using the terminology in Ref. \cite{MT88}, $\Phi =\Phi(r)$ is called the \emph{redshift function}, which must be everywhere finite to prevent an event horizon.
-The function $b=b(r)$ is called the \emph{shape function}.
-(It determines the spatial shape when viewed in the usual embedding diagram \cite{MT88}.)
-The spherical surface $r=r_0$ is the \emph{throat} of the wormhole.
-The shape function must satisfy the following conditions: $b(r_0)=r_0$, $b(r)<r$ for $r>r_0$, and $b'(r_0) < 1$, called the \emph{flare-out condition} in Ref. \cite {MT88}.
-In classical general relativity, these conditions can only be satisfied by violating the null energy condition (NEC), which states that for the energy-momentum tensor $T_{\alpha\beta}$,
+Here $\Phi=\Phi(r,l)$ is called the \emph{redshift function}, which must be finite everywhere to prevent the occurrence of an event horizon; $b=b(r,l)$ is called the \emph{shape function}.
+The spherical surface $r=r_0$ is called the \emph{throat} of the wormhole.
+The shape function must satisfy the following conditions: $b(r_0,l)=r_0$ and $\partial b(r_0,l)/\partial r<1$, called the \emph{flare-out condition} in Ref. \cite{MT88}.
+These conditions can only be met by violating the null energy condition (NEC), which states that for the energy momentum tensor $T_{\alpha\beta}$,

 To see the significance in a wormhole setting, we assume an orthonormal frame and note that $T_{00}=\rho$ is the energy density and $T_{11}=p_r$ is the radial pressure.
 Now the outgoing radial null vector $(1,1,0,0)$ yields $\rho +p_r<0$ whenever the NEC is violated.
-Given Eqs. (\ref{E:L2}) and (\ref{E:L3}), we need to assume that $e^{2\lambda(r,l)}=1-b(r,l)/r$, so that the line element becomes

-This model greatly extends the discussion in Ref. \cite{pK18}, which assumes that the metric coefficients are independent of $r$ and $l$.
+Our new model, Eq. (\ref{E:main}), greatly extends the discussion in Ref. \cite{pK18a}, which assumes that the metric coefficients are independent of $l$.
+According to Ref. \cite{pW11}, the dependence on $l$ is associated with the presence of matter, whose nature can be determined by reducing the 5$D$ Ricci-flat equation $R_{AB}=0$ to the 4$D$ Einstein equation $G_{\alpha\beta}=8\pi T_{\alpha\beta}$.

+As noted earlier, our main goal is to determine the conditions that allow the throat of the wormhole to be threaded with ordinary matter and that the same conditions result in a violation of the NEC in the fifth dimension.
+The conditions discussed include the effect of the time dependence.